 Level: Intermediate to Advanced

-Ensembling is one of the hottest techniques in today’s predictive analytcis competitions.
-Every single recent winner of Kaggle.com and KDD competitions used an ensemble technique, including famous algorithms such as XGBoost, Random Forest, and "Deep Stacking."
+Ensembling is one of the hottest techniques in today’s predictive analytics competitions.
+Every single recent winner of Kaggle.com and KDD competitions used an ensemble technique, including famous algorithms such as XGBoost, Random Forest, and "Deep Stacking".

 This course will provide a detailed overview of ensemble models, their origin, and why they are so effective.
-We will explain the building blocks of virtually all ensemble techniques: bagging, boosting, and stacking.
+We will explain the building blocks of virtually all ensembles techniques: bagging, boosting, and stacking.

 While not a prerequisite, attending the "Decision Trees in Machine Learning" course provides a great foundation of machine learning and supervised learning techniques prior to this session.